 Cost of all components (regardless of where they were obtained)

-Cost of all components that factor into the $60
+Cost of all components that factor into the $60 limitation.

-The former metric will be used when determining whether the project is eligible for winning the competition.
+The 1b) metric will be used when determining whether the project is eligible for winning the competition.
+For example, you happen to already own a component that is unlikely for every group to also already own; the 1b) cost will be the price for another group to purchase the same component.
+For example, the 1b) cost will be 0.

-Parts that do NOT count toward the $60 budget:
+Parts that do NOT count toward the 1b) $60 limitation:

 Parts obtained from the ECE lab checkout counter or the Lab7BOM.xlsx